OumaimaHourrane/WEBSITE/tabs/about.md

 ---

-I am a researcher in machine learning and natural language processing with a Doctorate in computer science from Morocco's Hassan II University in Casablanca.
+I am a researcher in machine learning and natural language processing with a Doctorate in computer science from Hassan II University of Casablanca.
 My research focuses on building and implemeting deep learning models to handle a variety of NLP problems, such as multilingual NLP tasks, semantic textual similarity, representation learning, GNNs for text, authorship detection, topic modelling, and low-resource language modelling.

 In my thesis, I proposed various methods based on Deep Learning to identify cross-lingual and paraphrastic plagiarism.
 I got extensive experience in feature engineering, data preparation, and deep learning model design and implementation.
 Also, I've used a variety of tools and technologies, including TensorFlow, Keras, PyTorch, and NLTK.